-You are still in pretty good shape managing your expenses.
+Great job!
+You are pretty good about not taking on too much debt.
 Lenders know you are able to manage your payments.

 You are close to or in the danger zone for debt.

-A fifth of your take-home pay is going toward paying for things you bought in the past.
+More than a third of your take-home pay is going toward paying for things you bought in the past.

-This is considered too much debt.
-If you are in this range, a full third of your pay is already spoken for before you start paying your current monthly obligations.
+This may be considered to be the highest DTI to qualify for a mortgage.
+If you are in this range, nearly half of your pay is already spoken for before you start paying your monthly obligations.